 You probably noticed these are all done aloud – and that’s right.

-Since phonological awareness is all about spoken langauge, it is practiced with speaking and hearing.
+Since phonological awareness is all about spoken language, it is practiced with speaking and hearing.
 There are no letters or words involved.

 But I can make it even more concrete for you!
 We can break down phonological awareness into five separate skills.

 If this still seems pretty abstract, you can separate phonological awareness into five concrete skills.